pyeventsourcing/eventsourcing/README.md

     @mutableproperty
     def b(self):
         return self._b

 ```

 Next, define a factory method that returns new entity instances.
+Rather
-Rather than directly constructing the entity object
+than directly constructing the entity object instance, it should firstly
-instance, it should firstly instantiate a "created" domain event, and then call the mutator to obtain
+instantiate a 'Created' domain event, and then call the mutator to
-an entity object instance.
-The factory method then publishes the event (for example, so that it might be
+obtain an entity object.
+The factory method then publishes the event
-saved into the event store by the persistence subscriber) and returns the entity to the caller.
+(for example, so that it might be saved into the event store by the
+persistence subscriber).
+Finally it returns the entity to the caller.

-In the example below, the factory method is a module level function which firstly instantiates the
-'Created' domain event.
-The Example's mutator is invoked with the Created event, which returns an
-Example entity instance.
-The Example class inherits a mutator that can handle the Created, AttributeChanged,
-and Discarded events.
-(The mutator could have been extended to handle other events, but for simplicity there
-aren't any events defined in this example that the default mutator can't handle.)
-Once the
-Example entity has been instantiated by the mutator, the Created event is published, and the new domain entity
-is returned to the caller of the factory method.

 ```python
 from eventsourcing.domain.model.events import publish